Become a Living Organ Donor, One of the Greatest of All Gifts

 It takes a special person to become a living donor.
 There are a lot of physical exams and blood tests, all of which take time, effort and (in Andy’s case) travel.
 It’s not an easy process, but it is important, and it might be a life-saving gift for someone.
 I hope you will consider becoming a living donor.

 Take a few moments to register as a donor.
 It’s fast, easy, secure, and painless.
 Also, please explore the many activities around National Donate Life Month.
-April 13th, for example, is National Donate Life Blue & Green Day, where people are encouraged to wear blue and green, hold events and fundraisers, and partner with local restaurants, malls, media, and community organizations in an effort to promote the success of organ, eye and tissue transplantation.
+For example, on National Donate Life Blue & Green Day, where people are encouraged to wear blue and green, hold events and fundraisers, and partner with local restaurants, malls, media, and community organizations in an effort to promote the success of organ, eye and tissue transplantation.